jsjohnstone/pairing-tvkeyboardcalc/README.md

 # tr-pairing-exercise - TV Keyboard Calculator
 Pairing exercise

-This was a simple pairing exercise aimed to create a tool that could calculate the number of 'moves' required to enter a word on an on-screen keyboard using a remote with left,right,up,down buttons.
+This was a simple pairing exercise, part of the Tech Returners application process, aimed to create a tool that could calculate the number of
+'moves' required to enter a word on an on-screen keyboard using a remote with left,right,up,down buttons.

 Notes:
 - The cursor always starts on the letter a (top left)